bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-06-21-few-stories-about-breaking-changes.md

 ![impossible](/assets/img/posts/breakingchanges/thats-impossible.gif)

 That's happening because how optional parameters are being handled by compiler.
-Let's check lowered code of our client code after library has been updated:
+Let's check lowered version of our client code after library has been updated:
 ```csharp
 LowLevelClass.Method(1, (string) null);
 ```
 Method invocation was effectively converted to call using all parameters.
-This is not happening in high-level library that was already compiled against old version of low-level and such "conversion" didn't happen.
+This is not happening in high-level library that was already compiled against old version of low-level library and such "conversion" didn't happen.

 There are few solutions to this problem, we could either:
 * Recompile high-level library using new version of low-level library